Primex Flotation Forestry Tires

 Flotation tires are becoming popular on logging equipment for many of the same reasons farmers first adopted them 30 years ago—namely, loggers are using heavier and higher-powered equipment.
 Today’s logging equipment weighs 25% to 30% more than that of a decade ago with many machines weighing upward of 55,000 pounds.

 Also, similar to farmers, the growing understanding loggers have of the long-term impact machines have on the forest as well as their bottom lines.
-Minimizing damage to the forest floor speeds up forest regeneration, improves the rate of biomass production, and in many cases helps build stronger relationships with sellers or fulfills lease requirements—all of which add up to more income.
+Minimizing damage to the forest floor speeds up forest regeneration, improves the rate of biomass production, and in many cases helps build stronger relationships with sellers or fulfill lease requirements—all of which add up to more income.

 What is a Flotation Forestry Tire?